Last page update: January 21, 2017

 As mentioned above, EPCOT was to be the key component of Walt Disney World, the crucial stop on an almost six-mile long stretch of monorail beam that would also visit the theme park area, a 1,000-acre industrial park and a massive entrance complex which in turn connected with a "Jet Airport of the Future."
 This was Walt Disney World as envisioned by its namesake.
 This was the plan he sketched out himself and supervised as it was taken further toward a master plan.
 But it was only about a year after he made the first announcement that Walt died, on December 15, 1966.
 This was the beginning of the end for the EPCOT and the "Florida Project" as he saw it.

 Yet the public knew little about just how he saw it until February 2, 1967.
-This was when his EPCOT film of the previous October was first seen by anyone outside Walt Disney Productions (hereafter "the company").
+This was when a film he made about EPCOT the previous October was first seen by anyone outside Walt Disney Productions.
 It premiered at the Park East Theater in Winter Park, FL, where it was screened for Florida business and government figures.
 It served as a fantastic pitch, something to not only confirm that the company would move ahead with Walt Disney World and whet the appetites of potential corporate sponsors, but to also pave the way for the Reedy Creek Improvement District legislation that the company would successfully seek to have passed later that year in Tallahassee.
 This legislation gave the company extensive governmental controls over its Florida property.
 The film served another purpose that the company would find less desirable in the long run: it cemented certain concepts in the public's collective consciousness, one of which was the image of EPCOT, this beautiful city Walt had obsessed over and that was not outlined in as vague a set of terms as some in the company would suggest not too many years later.

 In late 1967, a massive model of EPCOT debuted as the finale for Disneyland's Carousel of Progress.
 The Carousel of Progress was brought to Disneyland for the "whole new" Tomorrowland after a two-year run at the World's Fair.
 The model, pictured above and below, was called Progress City during its Disneyland years.
 When the Carousel of Progress was shipped to Walt Disney World for a 1975 opening, a section of the model came to Florida as well.
-It was installed as a part of the WEDway Peoplemover and can still be seen today by guests riding the attraction (now alternately identified as the Tomorrowland Transit Authority and the Peoplemover).
+It was installed as a part of the WEDway Peoplemover and as of 2017 could still be seen today by guests riding the attraction.

 After the updated Carousel Of Progress and several other new attractions were unveiled at Disneyland in 1967, the primary concern at WED (the company's design & engineering arm) was master-planning the first phase of Walt Disney World.
 This would consist of a Disneyland-type theme park, several resort hotels, a wide array of recreational options, a transportation system linking all of those together and a support infrastructure that would service the same areas.
 Phase One's five-year development plan would provide the foundation upon which the company would build the remainder of the "Florida Project."
 As late as 1969, what lie beyond Phase One was still projected in basic accordance with Walt's outline.
 But it was off in the distance and nothing had been done to further define the plans or set any timetables.
 By 1970, with the opening of Walt Disney World just ahead, EPCOT, the industrial park, airport and entrance complex were planted firmly in the background.